 With a gloved and lubricated hand, pressure is applied to the glands, until the secretions are expelled through the ducts that have openings in the anus.
 This can sometimes be achieved completely externally, depending on the position of the gland and the angle of its duct.

 When this is not possible, the index finger is inserted into the rectum, and the gland is squeezed between the index finger internally and the thumb externally.
-Normal anal gland secretions are liquid to pudding-like in consistency and range in color from beige to gray or brown.
+Normal anal gland secretions are liquid to pudding-like consistency and range in color from beige to gray or brown.

 How often a dog needs his anal glands expressed varies.
 Once a month is not uncommon.
 Owners typically wait until their dog starts scooting again, then schedule anal gland expression.
 This can get expensive, especially if done with your veterinarian.

-If you are up for the challenge, you can ask your veterinarian to teach you how to express the glands yourself.
+If you are up for the challenge, you can ask your veterinarian to teach you how to express anal glands at home yourself.
 This would save you a lot of time and money.
 I have taught a few dog owners how to do this over the years.
 Not surprisingly, most of them keep coming in for anal gland expression.
 I mean, let’s face it, it’s not a pleasant job!

 Disease states associated with the anal glands include impaction, infection, abscesses, and tumors.
 Impacted anal glands get filled with dry, hard material that is difficult to manually express.
 Sometimes several days of warm sitz baths are necessary to loosen up the impacted material enough to allow expression.
 For this, partially fill a tub with warm water and have your dog sit with his or her anus submerged for 10 minutes, two to three times daily.

-It’s important to relieve impacted anal glands as these are likely to abscess.
+It’s important to express impacted anal glands as these are likely to abscess.
 Anal gland abscesses occur when the gland gets infected and fills with pus.
 This condition typically appears as a hot, red, painful swelling next to the anus that breaks open and drains through the skin.

 Treatment for an anal gland abscess includes warm sitz baths, oral antibiotics, pain medication, and medical-progress exams with your veterinarian.

-Anal gland infections that haven’t abscessed yet are usually identified during expression.
+Anal gland infections that haven’t been abscessed yet are usually identified during expression.
 Infected anal gland secretions are often green in color and sometimes bloody.
 For this condition, your veterinarian will insert a tiny cannula into the anal gland duct, flush the gland with saline and/or an antiseptic, and inject an antibiotic ointment into the gland.
 Warm sitz baths and oral antibiotics are important for this condition, too.

 Anal gland tumors are typically discovered during the process of expressing the anal glands.
 When found, surgical removal of the affected gland and tumor is recommended.
 Some anal gland tumors are benign and surgery is curative.
 Unfortunately, malignant tumors carry a guarded prognosis for long-term survival.